Seemor

 By Ryan Fuller·

 Zeytoona is a Palestinian falafel shop in London.
 It has 356 Google reviews.
-We gave it an A, food quality 9.1, value 9.2.
-It's one of the best restaurants in the city and almost nobody outside the neighborhood has heard of it.
+Seemor gave it an A -- food quality 9.1 out of 10, value 9.2.
+It's fast casual, but it's some of the best food in the city and almost nobody outside the neighborhood has heard of it.

-That's the pattern we kept finding.
-We filtered our database for restaurants that meet three criteria: A or A+ grade, 100-500 reviews (enough data to be confident, not enough fame to be discoverable), and a high local score (locals dominate the clientele, not tourists).
-These are restaurants that popularity-based algorithms will never surface because volume drives visibility, not quality.
+This is a pattern we keep finding.
+We filtered our database for restaurants that meet three criteria: A or A+ grade, 100-500 reviews (enough data to be confident about the grade, not enough fame to be easily discoverable), and a high "local score" (our measure of whether it's mostly locals eating there vs. tourists).
+These are restaurants that Google and Yelp will never surface for you because those platforms are built on popularity, not quality.
+Volume drives visibility -- special call out to this recent video by The Guardian on how Google Maps silently biases what we see, and Lauren Leek's excellent analysis of how Google Maps quietly allocates survival across London's restaurants.

 London